Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 I use Todoist for managing tasks and projects.
 I have sections dedicated to work and personal life and have many projects in each section.

 During your weekly review, review your progress on every one of your projects.
 Ask yourself: Is this moving forward?
 What is the next action?
 What have I completed this week?
 Is there anything I can check off?
+Is there any task on which I keep procrastinating?
+If so, does it need to stay in my system or can it be delegated to someone else or discarded altogether?

 David Allen defines next actions as follows: